PhD Studentship, Experimental Studies on Quench of HTS High Field Magnets

 Supervisory Team: Yifeng Yang

-Funding: The iCASE studentship covers the tuition fees for UK students and a stipend of £22,992 tax-free per annum for up to 3.5 years
+Funding: For UK students, Tuition Fees and a stipend of £22,992 tax-free per annum for up to 4 years.

 How To Apply